FastPix/web-player-component/README.md

   - Customize playback with `default-playback-rate` and multiple `playback-rates` options for various speeds.

-  - Manage video quality with `min-resolution`, `max-resolution`, and `resolution` options, allowing either automated or controlled playback quality adjustments.
+  - Manage video quality with `min-resolution`, `max-resolution`, and `resolution` and `rendition-order` options, allowing either automated or controlled playback quality adjustments.

 - ## Aspect ratios: